What formats are Juno's courses offered in?

 If you already know you want to make a career change through our Bootcamp, our Bootcamp Prep Bundle is a great way to save your seat and make yourself an awesome candidate.
 Find out more about this bundle and how to apply here.

 I have no prior coding experience.
 Is the Bootcamp right for me?

-Not yet.
-Applicants to the Web Development Immersive will be required to successfully complete a technical assessment using HTML & CSS, so you’ll need some coding experience to be eligible for the program.
+Not quite yet.
+Applicants to our Web Development Immersive Bootcamp will be required to successfully complete a technical assessment using HTML, CSS, and responsive development, so you’ll need some coding experience to be eligible for the program.

 What do you look for in applicants?

 Our Web Development Immersive Bootcamp is always made up of a diverse group of students that are motivated, intellectually curious, and have chosen to study at Juno for a reason.
 They consider themselves lifelong learners and creative problem solvers, and sh